Fallen, fallen is Babylon; and all the images of her gods lie shattered on the ground.

 The ruins of Babylon are likewise encroached upon, though with more sinister implication.
 The three round shapes are artificial conical hills that the late, unlamented ruler of Iraq built to accomodate a few palaces for himself, with a view of ancient Babylon’s ruins, which he intended to resurrect to glory.
 The outline of the ziggurat is perhaps the most striking feature: it is now simply a sodden pit, as after Alexander the Great removed the bricks in order to facilitate its rebuilding, he died, and it was never rebuilt.
-(I am of the opinion that the ziggurat itself was the “Hanging Gardens of Babylon,” as ziggurat terraces were planted with trees and other greenery; the religious purpose of this structure was later unknown or unimportant and thus romanticized by later storytellers.)
 The glazed and fired bricks were then looted to build various structures nearby.
 The walls and remains of the ancient suburb to the west across the river are now obliterated, though the moat around the city proper does trace the remnants of the walls.

 I met a traveller from an antique land

 Who said : Two vast and trunkless legs of stone

 Stand in the desert . . .
 Near them, on the sand,

 Half sunk, a shattered visage lies, whose frown,

 And wrinkled lip, and sneer of cold command,